 W-2G Forms Are for Winners

-When reporting gambling income, the most important information to enter on Form W-2G is:
+When reporting gambling income, the most important information on the Form W-2G is:

 - Reportable winnings: This amount indicates gross winnings, minus the amount of the wager or buy-in (depending on the type of gambling activity).